Anas El Baz - Actor Profile

 Anas El Baz was born in Rabat to a leading Moroccan Economist father and a teacher mother.
 In 2003, he entered the prestigious "Cours Florent" and started a four years training with Mélissa Broutin, Christian Croset, George Becot and Helene Marthy.
 El Baz earned critical notice for his starring role in "CasaNegra", Morocco's Box-Office hit of 2009, which garnered over 25 International Festival Prizes and won him The Best Actor Award at the Brussels Independent Film Festival, Dubai International Film Festival and Muscat Film Festival.

-Analyzing the cinematic journey of Anas El Baz reveals a career defined by diverse artistic exploration.
-With a total of 18 major appearances, the actor has established a significant footprint in global cinema.
+The filmography of Anas El Baz reflects a career marked by diverse experimentation.
+Across 18 major appearances, the actor has built a reputation through performances in multiple genres and storytelling styles.

 Best Anas El Baz Movies Ranked